 Could you be mapped to a higher premium?

-Because the cost of cost-sharing reductions has been added to silver plan rates in most states, premium subsidies are generally much larger for 2018 than they were in prior years.
+Because the cost of cost-sharing reductions has been added to silver plan rates in most states, premium subsidies are generally much larger than they were prior to 2018.
 This is resulting in free bronze plans in some areas, and gold plans that are less expensive than silver plans in some areas.
-Because of the sharp variation in premiums by metal level for 2018, it’s strongly recommended that people return to the exchange to select their own plan during open enrollment (or during a special enrollment period triggered by impending loss of coverage) regardless of whether their current plan will continue to be available.
+Because of the sharp variation in premiums by metal level, it’s strongly recommended that people return to the exchange to select their own plan during open enrollment (or during a special enrollment period triggered by the impending loss of other coverage) regardless of whether their current plan will continue to be available.

 Can you avoid mapping?

-Pay attention to the notices you’ve received recently from your health insurer and your exchange – they’ll tell you in advance if your current plan is being discontinued or modified.
+Pay attention to the notices you receive from your health insurer and your exchange in the early fall – they’ll tell you in advance if your current plan is being discontinued or modified.

 What happens after December 15?

-If your plan is being terminated and you pick a new plan during your special enrollment period (triggered by loss of coverage) by December 31, 2018, the new plan will take effect January 1, 2018.
-But if your plan is terminated and your use your special enrollment period after December 31, 2018, the earliest possible effective date you’ll have for your new plan will be February 1.
+If your plan is being terminated at year-end and you pick a new plan during your special enrollment period (triggered by loss of coverage) by December 31, the new plan will take effect on January 1.
+But if your plan is terminated and you use your special enrollment period after December 31, the earliest possible effective date you’ll have for your new plan will be February 1.
 In that case, the plan onto which you were mapped will be in force from January 1 until your new plan selection takes effect (or, if you’re in a state-run exchange that doesn’t map you to a new plan, you’ll be uninsured until your own plan selection takes effect).